megnergit/MunichBusService_Streamlit_S1/README.md

 <b style="color:salmon">NOTE 3 </b>

 As you see below, the App uses a number of APIs.
-The **API tokens are stored locally(( in the script 'config.py', and not given in the GitHub repo.
-You can still obtain the API keys yourself (by creating your own account at each service), and plug them in the code.
+The **API tokens are stored locally** in the script `config.py`, and not given in the GitHub repo.
+You can still obtain the API keys yourself by creating your own account at each service, and plug them in the code.

 -----------------------------------------------------------------
 ## What the App does